allenling/PikaCarrot/README.md

 an async/await distributed tasks application based on the top of the builtin event loop used in Pika

-here we implement a coroutine kernel as in Curio, which is a prominent educational python asyncio library.
+by this robust event loop,  we implement a asycio kernel as in Curio, which is a prominent educational python asyncio library.

+and with this asyncio kernel, we build a distributed tasks celery-like application to simplify and streamline the entire process.

 ## usage